 Making plov is a journey that will probably require many, many tries and many soggy, mushy, burnt, or not-cooked-enough plovs.
 I’ve been making it for over a year now and still can’t claim to have fully mastered it.
 Of course, the challenge is part of what keeps bringing me back to it, but even my less-than-ideal plovs usually still taste pretty good.

 In plov, it’s very important that the cooked rice grains stay separate and not a sticky mush.
-For this reason, it’s much more difficult to obtain a good result with East Asian rice, which almost by design is supposed to stick together.
-Basmati is often used by amateur plov cooks outside of Central Asia because it tends not to stick together.
+For this reason, it’s basically impossible to obtain a good result with East Asian rice, which by design is supposed to stick together.
+Basmati is often used by plov cooks outside of Central Asia because it tends not to stick together.
 In Uzbekistan, plov rice is medium grain, fairly round and plump, and looks and tastes nothing like basmati rice.
-But for your first try, I recommend Basmati as it won’t stick and the resulting plov is still tasty, even if not very true to the original.
+But for your first try, I recommend Basmati as it won’t stick and the resulting plov is still tasty, even if not exactly true to the original.

 Risotto rice does tend to be a bit sticky, but I find the shape and texture of carnaroli resembles rice in Uzbekistan.
 You can buy carnaroli rice in NYC at Kalustyan’s, and Amazon has it as well.